Boutros Romhein: Background

 During his classical studies in Damascus Boutros learned crafts techniques as a summer apprentice in the city's workshops.
 At an early age his vocation as an artist became manifest.
 At eighteen he opened his own studio in Damascus and began to exhibit in solo and group shows.
 He continued his preparation as an artist by journeying through Europe – Spain, France, Italy and Switzerland.

 Philosophy

-Boutros relates to marble as the material that best incarnates what his spirit elaborates (as olive wood previously did).
+Boutros relates to marble as the material that best incarnates what his spirit elaborates.

 The School

-It has always been imperative for Boutros Romhein to hand on his craft as a sculptor (which he sees also as a way of life) and at the same time to enrich his own personal experience.
+Boutros Romhein focuses on teaching his sculpting techniques to others while continuing to develop his own skills and work.

 Works

 Romhein Boutros classifies his works according to three groups: “metaphoric": bearers of forms, based on the attribution of an expression or a story deep-rooted in human life; "figuration": these works go beyond mere figurative art to embrace symbolic forms, through their elegant lines and volumes; lastly, the "monumental" works that become a synthesis of Romhein's individual style.